What Is The Difference Between ATX vs Micro-ATX vs Mini-ITX

 RAM And PCI-e Slots: RAM capacity is also an essential piece of information to look at.
 Depending on your purpose to build the PC, memory requirements can vary.
 ATX and Micro-ATX motherboard can hold up to 4 slots for memory, which is up to 64GB.
 However, some high-end ATX boards have up to 8 slots.
 On the other hand, Mini-ITX has only 2 slots, which means you get up to 32GB.

-Unless you are not looking to build a workstation with a Mini-ITX board, most of the case 32GB memory will be enough for gaming or productivity tasks.
+Unless you are not looking to build a workstation with a Mini-ITX board, in most cases 32GB memory will be enough for gaming or productivity tasks.
 But having more slots for RAM can be used for future upgrades.

 For gaming, the PCI-e slot is where you connect the graphics card.
 With that said, ATX boards have 7 PCI-e slots, which are 3 is PCI-e x 16 for the GPU.
 Micro-ATX has up to 4 PCI-e slots, and Mini-ITX has only 1.